xonixx/xonixx.github.io/mdbooker.md

 where

 - `username/reponame` - the GitHub repository where README resides.
-Why this is needed?
-To correctly rewrite relative links.
+This is needed to correctly rewrite relative links.
 - `path/to/book_folder` (optional, default `./book`) - the output folder for generated markdown files.

 ### Step 2: run mdBook